PlayboyPrime/ModalMod/tutorials/How to add a Modal.md

 First you have to navigate to the config.json file.

-Then you have to copy a modal and paste it after the second last bracket and rename it correctly.
+Then you have to copy a modal and paste it after the second last bracket and rename it upcounting (modal1, modal2 and so on).

 Finnaly add a comma after the bracket from the modal above.